Abarat by Clive Barker

 - Purchase it here

-- Published 2008 (Cemetery Dance signed limited hardcover edition)
+- Published 2008 (Cemetery Dance Publications hardcover signed, and limited to 1,250 copies edition)

 - Finished reading it on April 19, 2010